fewlines-education/dev-bootcamp-exercises/03_backend_developement/02_typescript_oop/01_orange_tree_part_one/README.md

 One of the best and most given exercise used to learn how to illustrate the OOP concept is the Orange Tree.

-The initial goal of this canonic exercise is to represent, with a single JavaScript Object, the whole life of an orange tree, from its birth to its death.
+The initial goal of this canonical exercise is to represent, with a single JavaScript Object, the whole life of an orange tree, from its birth to its death.

 We'll push the concept further, by adding the tools TypeScript gives us access to.